800-937-8398 Call us for a free quote Contact us

 You may have heard of carpenter bees, but what are they?
 Carpenter bees are solitary flying insects.
 Although they are helpful as pollinators, carpenter bees create pencil-shaped holes in wood, such as trees or wooden structures in order to lay eggs.
 Unlike termites, carpenter bees do not eat wood.

-Types of carpenter bees in Oregon
+What species of carpenter bees are in Oregon?

 Oregon contains two types of carpenter bees, the California carpenter bee and the mountain carpenter bee.

-Carpenter bees create holes in your wood and your home or business, which look unappealing, and can ultimately weaken wooden structures.
 In Portland, if you live in the mountains or a place with lots of trees, you may be more likely to encounter carpenter bees.

 Watch for carpenter bees around your home or business.
 Carpenter bees may nest in areas such as fascia or the underside of your roof.
 Carpenter bees will use the same nest multiple times or build additional passages close to existing nests, increasing the chance of weakening the wood and causing damage.
 If you see sawdust near or beneath holes, you could be dealing with an infestation.

-Do carpenter bees sting?
+Do carpenter bees in Oregon sting?

 It’s possible, but unlikely to be stung by a carpenter bee.
 The large size of carpenter bees can be alarming and male carpenter bees can be aggressive when people are near.
 However, males lack stingers entirely and females rarely sting at all.
 If you do happen to get stung and have any kind of unusual reaction, contact a medical professional right away.

-Bumble bee vs. carpenter bee
+Bumble bee vs. carpenter bee: the differences

 You may mistake a carpenter bee for a bumble bee, but they are not the same insect.
 The bumble bee has more visible hairs on its body, whereas carpenter bees have a shinier appearance.
 Bumble bees also have yellow or white bands, but carpenter bees are more black and metallic.